HD60Hz/squad-lab1-store/README.md

 </div>
 ...
 ```
-We need to extract just 2 pieces of information for each article :
+We need to extract just 2 pieces of information for each article:
 * Product name present in the ``article-tile__name`` div element
 * Product price present in the ``article__price`` div element

 #### HTTP request Tool
 * [urllib](https://docs.python.org/3.1/library/urllib.request.html#module-urllib.request) is a module built into the Python standard library and uses [http.client](https://docs.python.org/3.1/library/http.client.html) which implements the client side of HTTP and HTTPS protocols.

-* [urllib3](https://urllib3.readthedocs.io/en/latest/) is a powerful, _sanity-friendly_, third-party HTTP client library. urllib3 brings many critical features that are missing from the Python standard libraries :
+* [urllib3](https://urllib3.readthedocs.io/en/latest/) is a powerful, _sanity-friendly_, third-party HTTP client library. urllib3 brings many critical features that are missing from the Python standard libraries:
 	*	Thread safety.
 	*	Connection pooling.
 	*	Client-side SSL/TLS verification.